tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 -- "Fixed Touring"
 ```

-This is less verbose than before, but it's not ideal.
+This is less verbose than before, but it's still not ideal.
 If we import a lot of modules, it's likely that some of them will collide.
-And if we want to re-export these modules, we can't do that with the aliases.
+And if we want to re-export those modules, we can't do that with the aliases.
 We can fix these problems, but we have to be more verbose.

 ``` hs